Best Violin Pickup – Reviews, Advice and Buyer’s Guide

 Barcus Berry 3100 Clamp-On Bridge Violin Piezo Pickup

-The Barcus Berry 3100 is another budget-friendly piezo that works after it’s clipped on to the bridge and then connected to a jack output, although – unlike the KNA VV3 – this isn’t in a stylish, wooden casing.
+The Barcus Berry 3100 is another budget-friendly piezo that works after it’s clipped onto the bridge and then connected to a jack output, although – unlike the KNA VV3 – this isn’t in a stylish, wooden casing.
 Rather, there’s a small, black case that holds the jack output socket.

 It includes a ‘feedback rejection’ feature, ensuring a clear, isolated signal that’s true to your violin’s original sound.
 There’s also a wideband frequency response in the device, adding to the clarity and transparency of the sound.